0xGreatApe/nitro-u-sdk/packages/lib-base/README.md

-# @u/lib-base-u
+# lib-base-u

 Shared interfaces and classes of the Liquity SDK.

-Needs to be installed in order to use other Liquity SDK packages, for example [@u/lib-ethers-u](https://www.npmjs.com/package/@u/lib-ethers-u).
+Needs to be installed in order to use other Liquity SDK packages, for example [lib-ethers-u](https://www.npmjs.com/package/lib-ethers-u).

 ## API Reference